Our Story

 Getting off the beaten track became our priority.

 We met a local family in Yangon and stayed with them for a few nights.
-Although only spending a short time with them, we felt so involved in local life, it served as an awakening for both of us.
+Although we only spent a short time with them, we felt so involved in local life that it served as an awakening for both of us.

 It was then that we decided to make the most of this trip…